cartovista/cartovista-cloud-restapi-python-clients/docs/DataApi.md

 Gets all the layers, tables and folders the user has access to in a specific folder.
 If the folder id is omitted, the root folder is used.

+This request gets all the layers, tables and folders.
+Users must use this request in order to retrieve the folder id and use it for the \"folder\" request.
+Setting `folderId` to null returns the root folder with its id.
+From there you can go to the Folder section and execute requests using this id.

 ### Example
 ```python
 from __future__ import print_function